This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 You may not be sure whether or not your child is a victim of medical malpractice, but an experienced lawyer can answer that question.
 A qualified attorney has the experience, expertise, and connections needed to investigate the incident.

-If evidence of medical negligence is found, you’ll need a knowledgeable lawyer to help you jump through the legal hoops, which can get quite intricate if you’re not well-versed in malpractice laws.
+With evidence of medical negligence, you’ll need a knowledgeable lawyer to help you jump through the legal hoops, which can get quite intricate if you’re not well-versed in malpractice laws.